-If your doctor finds evidence of bladder cancer, the next step is determining the extent of the cancer, which they do through more advanced imaging and testing to determine whether your tumor is low- or high-grade.
+If your doctor finds evidence of bladder cancer, the next step is determining the extent of cancer, which they do through more advanced imaging and testing to determine whether your tumor is low- or high-grade.

 There’s no single answer to this question as it depends upon the extent and stage of your bladder cancer.
 In its early stages, your doctor may recommend a minimally invasive surgery called a transurethral resection of bladder tumor (TURBT) to remove the tumor or a partial cystectomy to remove part of your bladder.
-If the cancer has affected a large portion of your bladder, they may recommend a radical cystectomy to remove your entire bladder.
+If cancer has affected a large portion of your bladder, they may recommend a radical cystectomy to remove your entire bladder.

 If your bladder is removed, the surgeon will then create a new way for urine to leave your body.